Challenges & Experiences of Students

 Safe Zone Program Ally Handbook

-What it means to be Lesbian, Gay, Bisexual, or Transgender at CSULB
+What it means to be Lesbian, Gay, Bisexual, Transgender, Questioning, and Intersex at CSULB

-The following are some experiences that LGBTQ students may have …
+The following are some experiences that LGBTQI students may have …

 - It means sitting in fearful silence in class while those around you argue that you have no right to love, no right to be, and your professor says nothing to counter their ignorance.